-One of our readers shared her point of view for dealing with life’s struggles.
+One of our readers shared her point of view on dealing with life's struggles.

 Something that I am grateful for are my struggles.
 To me, they are a gift.
 Rather than living a life of luxury and ease, my struggles over the years have taught me value, wisdom, and compassion.
 They have led me to spiritual growth.
 The greater the challenge I face, the more I learn, the more I progress, and the stronger I become.
 For that, I am grateful.